Local history

 Local history is the study of history in a geographically local context, often concentrating on a relatively small local community.
 It incorporates cultural and social aspects of history.
 Local history is not merely national history writ small but a study of past events in a given geographical area which is based on a wide variety of documentary evidence and placed in a comparative context that is both regional and national.
 Historic plaques are one form of documentation of significant occurrences in the past and oral histories are another.

 Local history is often documented by local historical societies or groups that form to preserve a local historic building or other historic site.
 Many works of local history are compiled by amateur historians working independently or archivists employed by various organizations.
 An important aspect of local history is the publication and cataloguing of documents preserved in local or national records which relate to particular areas.

-In a number of countries a broader concept of local lore is known, which is a comprehensive study of everything pertaining to a certain locality: history, ethnography, geography, natural history, etc.
+In a number of countries a broader concept of local lore is known, which is a comprehensive study of everything pertaining to a certain locality.
+Both fields document places and people but differ in breadth: history prioritizes human events, while lore covers environmental and ethnographic elements.

+Sources and methods

+Local history research uses many kinds of sources, such as government records, land and tax files, newspapers, maps, photos, buildings, oral histories, family papers, and community traditions.
+Historians compare nearby communities and track change over time in local institutions, economies, and social relations, often using both numbers, like census data, and stories to study patterns in work, migration, and politics.

+Local history, like public history, does not focus on one topic, because a historian can write local labor history, local women’s history, local business history, or local religious history.
+Instead, the field centers on professional and ethical questions about who local history serves, where people can find it, and how historians work with a community whose members are both neighbors and subjects.
+These questions include what local history can do and how historians can build relationships that reveal overlooked sources and help their work matter in the community.

+Uses

+Local history supports school curricula, lifelong learning, and community-based projects that use historical materials to explore identity and place.
+Exhibitions, walking tours, public talks, and digital resources make research accessible to residents and visitors.

+Local history also informs planning and preservation decisions, heritage tourism, and discussions of commemoration and public memory.
+It can provide a setting for dialogue in communities that face contested histories by highlighting shared experiences and multiple viewpoints.